fetchai/cosmpy/docs/api/aerial/config.md

 **Returns**:

 fetchai stable testnet.
-For now darado is fetchai stable testnet.
+For now dorado is fetchai stable testnet.

 <a id="cosmpy.aerial.config.NetworkConfig.fetchai_mainnet"></a>